Arita swallowed. She sucked in arotea until her stomach ached. She needed the strength. When she surfaced, her fluids sank.

 The web of the Ettercap, Matua sent to Arita.

 On the far side of the chamber, Karey sat on the Amah’s throne.
 Anglee stood to her right in front of a steel table with a disfigured book on its surface.
-On Karey’s left was a taishen.
+On Karey’s left was a tianshen.
 A tentacle ran from a black collar around his neck.
 It trailed upward into a brightly lit hole.
-Arita recognized him as the Dragon, the leader of the taishen.
+Arita recognized him as the Dragon, the leader of the tianshen.

-Orhatea and taishen had a symbiotic relationship as old as their species.
-The orhatea Colony tended the generational ship Daisen for eight generations, saving the diminishing taishen race from extinction.
+Orhatea and tianshen had a symbiotic relationship as old as their species.
+The orhatea Colony tended the generational ship Daisen for eight generations, saving the diminishing tianshen race from extinction.

-On Tojisoon, when the raka were butchering trapped taishen by the hundreds, orhatea Tamo and a half-million drones defeated the raka.
+On Tojisoon, when the raka were butchering trapped tianshen by the hundreds, orhatea Tamo and a half-million drones defeated the raka.
 Now Karey held their leader hostage.
-The last time orhatea started a fight with the taishen, a Tamo cabal ruled the Colony, and the taishen responded by creating the dogo.
+The last time orhatea started a fight with the tianshen, a Tamo cabal ruled the Colony, and the tianshen responded by creating bugbears to hunt orhatea.

 This was all wrong.
 Tomo bound with physical restraints, sitting on the throne meant for the Colony’s mother, the Book of Engaro on full display, and the Dragon attached to an infernal device.
 None of that disturbed Arita more than what was in the alcoves on either side of the throne.